shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Goals

+* Set up your environment (CSCI211 GitHub repo, all the directories for the course assignments)
 * Get an overview of Linux organization
 * Introduce several basic Linux commands
-* Set up your environment (GitHub, all the directories for the course assignments)
 * Practice creating, compiling, and running C++ programs
 * Get experience testing your assignments (before submitting to INGInious)
+* Get an overview of basic Git commands
 * Work on Programming Assignment 01
 <br>